-The mission of the Practical Nursing program at Campbellsville University is to motivate students to apply clinical judgement and critical thinking skills acquired through knowledge and experience.
-Our nursing students and graduates will uphold the dignity, respect, and culturally diverse values of all persons, lead and empower others through Christian service, and promote health through innovative and holistic care.
+The mission of the Practical Nursing Program at Campbellsville University is to motivate students to think critically through knowledge and experience.
+Our nursing students and graduates will value diverse perspectives, lead, and empower others through Christian service, and promote health through innovative holistic care.

 In order to be considered for admission or to be retained in the program after admission all applicants should possess:

-Prior to applying to the School of Nursing, NLN testing is required.
+In conjunction with applying to the School of Nursing, a Background check is required.

 All students seeking Admission must attend a PAC (Pre-Admission Conference) prior to application.